 Desert View Campground is Awesome!

-There are three campgrounds on the south rim.
+There are three campgrounds on the south rim of Grand Canyon National Park.
 Two, Mather Campground and Desert View Campground are run by the National Park Service.
 Trailer Village is a privately-run RV park located in Grand Canyon Village.
 If you don’t mind craziness and crowds, both Mather Campground and Trailer Village will serve you well, but if you want to escape the nonsense and immerse yourself in natural beauty, you have to check out Desert View Campground.

 There is a beautiful unmarked trail between sites 46 and 48.
 It meanders through the trees and along the south rim, with the most beautiful views of the Colorado River below.
 We saw footprints out here, so I know people hike the trail, but we spent four hours exploring and relaxing on the edge rim and didn’t see another soul.
 Like I said — magic.